ziyuan-linn/cv_final_data/README.md

 # Fall 2024 Computer Vision Final Project Data

 This repository contains the cleaned up data for the fall 2024 Computer Vision final project.
 To access the data, [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on the machine where you train the model.
+This repository is fairly large, so it might take a few minutes to clone.

 ## Data Organization